durban/choam/README.md

   [Racket](https://github.com/aturon/Caper).)
   The main diferences from the paper are:
   - Only lock-free features (and a few low-level ones) are implemented.
-  - `Rxn` has a referentially transparent ("pure functional" / "programs as values") API.
+  - `Rxn` has a referentially transparent ("purely functional" / "programs as values") API.
   - The interpreter (that executes `Rxn`s) is stack-safe.
   - We also support composing `Rxn`s which modify the same `Ref` (thus, an `Rxn` is closer to an STM transaction than a *reagent*;
     see below).
-  - Reads are always guaranteed to be consistent (this is called *opacity*, see below).
+  - Reads are _always_ guaranteed to be consistent (this is called *opacity*, see below).
 - Multi-word compare-and-swap (MCAS/*k*-CAS) implementations:
   - [A Practical Multi-Word Compare-and-Swap Operation](https://web.archive.org/web/20220121034605/https://www.cl.cam.ac.uk/research/srg/netos/papers/2002-casn.pdf)
     (an earlier version used this algorithm)